Gadabuursi: Saho people

 The Saho are an ethnic group inhabiting the Horn of Africa.
 They are principally concentrated in Eritrea, with some also living in adjacent parts of Ethiopia.
 They speak Saho, a Cushitic language which is related to Somali.

-Among the Saho there is a saintly clan called the Gadafur.
-When it comes to the customary law of the Saho, the Gadafur, who are considered part of the holy families, act as religious leaders and political mediators of the Minifere tribes.
-The Gadafur have a high status and are highly privileged and respected among the Saho.
-It is said that the Gadafur are originally from the tribe of Gadabuursi.
+Among the Saho there is a sub-clan called the Gadafur.
+The Gadafur are an independent sub-clan affiliated with the Minifere tribes and are believed to be originally from the tribe of Gadabuursi.